 Whether you’re buying or selling a property, no one likes to be told last minute that something didn’t pass inspection, thus causing delays.

-Learning to do your own home inspection can help you learn to plan ahead and avoid some of the obstacles that come with surprise issues.
+Learning to do your own home inspection in Spokane can help you learn to plan ahead and avoid some of the obstacles that come with surprise issues.
 Or on the other end of the spectrum, if you’re getting ready to buy a home, you certainly don’t want to pass on hiring a professional inspector, but you can train yourself to look for key things as well.

 As Forbes.com notes, foregoing the inspection process can cause you to dig deep in your pockets for things that don’t look too bad on the surface, and it could even be a safety hazard too.